Giving Notice of move out, and showing guidelines for Investor's Realty, LLC

 We are sorry to see that your stay with us will be ending.
 For a smooth moving experience and security deposit refund please take the time to read these instructions carefully.

-Showings will take place during the last 60 days of the lease.
-A lock box and sign will be placed at the home.
-You must provide a key to our office that will allow entry and alarm codes if applicable.
-Failure to allow showings of all or part of the home will result in fees assessed to your account and will be a violation of the lease that will result in eviction.
-Showings are managed by Centralized Showing Service.
-They will give you a courtesy call on all showings with a minimum one hour notice.
-These are in no way a request to show, simply a courtesy to let you know that a licensed real estate agent will enter the home with or without a potential tenant.
-If the home is in good condition, clean, orderly and you leave during the showings, the home will lease much faster and reduce the amount of showings.
+We will begin showing your property 60 days prior to your scheduled moveout date.
+A lock box and sign will be placed at the property, and a sign placed in the front yard.
+Failure to allow showings of all parts of the unit will result in fees being assessed.
+Our agent will give you a cortesy call at least one hour prior to a showing being conducted.
+If the home is in good condition and clean and orderly and you leave during the showings, the home will lease much faster and reduce the amount of showings.
 Your lease requires that the home is well kept.

-Move Outs are expected to complete your move and return the keys by 12:00PM (Noon) on the day you have stated in your "Notice of Intent to Vacate" in order to avoid any scheduling problems or additional rent charges.
-Keys and all remotes need to returned to our office the day of move out.
-To assist us in making refunds to you promptly, we ask that you review the security deposit section of the "Residential Lease Agreement" you signed when you moved in.
-This will clarify the refund procedure and explain any additional charges which you may have incurred.
-For more information pertaining to cleaning your unit and an explanation of security deposit deductions, please read the remainder of this document.
+You must complete your moveout by noon on the day that you selected in your "Notice of Intent to Vacate" in order to avoid any scheduling problems and additional rent charges.
+Keys and all remotes must be returned to our office on the day of the moveout.
+In order to receive your deposit back in a timely manner, please review the "security deposit" section of the lease that you signed when you moved in.
+This will clarify the deposit return procedure and and explain any additional charges that you may have incurred.
+For more information about cleaning your unit and an explanation of security deposit deductions, please read the remainder of this document.
 Please be sure that all of your posessions are removed when you move out - any items left behind will be disposed of and removal costs will be deducted from your security deposit, plus a 30% coordination fee.
-No trash or other items should be left at the property inside or out.
-All trash must be removed the last day of the lease.
-Any items in the trash cans or on curbs will be removed at your expense.
-All repairs and cleaning not completed by the tenant will be charged to your security deposit with 30% added for coordination fees.
-Damage repairs and cleaning are the responsibility of the tenant to have completed by move out.
+No trash or other items should be left at the property, either inside or out.
+Any trash left in trash cans or on curbs will be removed at your expense and any damage or cleaning that must be remedied after you move will be deducted from your security deposit, again with a 30% coordination fee.

 If you have any questions, please do not hesitate to contact our office.